pepone/redhat-rpm-config/buildflags.md

 injects the linker script is added to `%{build_ldflags}` via the `%{_package_note_flags}` macro.

-To opt out of the use of the linker script, include this in the spec file:
+To opt out of the use of this feature completely, the best way is to undefine the first macro.
+Include this in the spec file:

-    %undefine _package_note_flags
+    %undefine _package_note_file

-To opt out of generation of the linker script, include this in the spec file:
+The other macros can be undefined too to replace parts of the functionality.

-    %undefine _generate_package_note_file
+If `%_generate_package_note_file` is undefined, the linker script will not be generated, but the link flags may still refer to it.
+This may be useful if the default generation method is insufficient and a different mechanism will be used to generate `%_package_note_file`.
+If `%_package_note_flags` is undefined, the linker argument that injects the script will not be added to `%build_ldfags`, but the linker script would still be generated.

 ### Post-build ELF object processing